Big Data Outlook: The Future is Bright for Grad Students with a Data Science Degree

 Big data is one of the most notable buzzwords to crop up in recent years—and for good reason.
 Such large collections of information are already having a major effect on the world of business, government and community management.
 The big data revolution is here, and the future holds even more potential.

-Students interested in a data science degree can prepare for a great career by understanding where big data is headed.
-Here, we’ll break down four predictions for how big data will impact the world during the rest of 2018 and beyond:
+Students interested in a data science degree can prepare for a great career by understanding where the industry is headed.
+Here, we’ll break down four predictions for how data will impact the world during the rest of 2018 and beyond:

 The idea of using large collections of data was quickly embraced by big corporations.
 American Express uses such information to get a more accurate forecast of customer loyalty and potential churn, while Netflix uses it to create appealing original programming.
 However, smaller businesses have been slower to catch on.
 There are many reasons for this lag.
 For instance, smaller organizations have: